-Oklahoma Christian University (OC) is a higher learning community that transforms lives for Christian faith, scholarship, and service.
-The University is a comprehensive institution of serious academic inquiry grounded deeply in the liberal arts and the Christian faith, while also providing excellent professional, pre-professional, and graduate programs.
+Oklahoma Christian University (OC) is a higher learning community that educates, mentors and inspires learners to fulfill their God-given potential.
+OC is a comprehensive institution of serious academic inquiry grounded deeply in the liberal arts and the Christian faith, while also providing excellent professional, pre-professional, and graduate programs.
 OC is affiliated with the churches of Christ, but students of all faiths are most welcome.
 The University enrolls approximately 475 graduate students.